omarfarouk311/Database-Replication-Demo/README.md

    cd Database-Replication-Demo
    ```

-2. Create `.env` file that contains POSTGRES_PASSWORD=your_password entry.
+2. Create `.env` file that contains `POSTGRES_PASSWORD=your_password` entry.

 3. Run the startup.ps1 script to start the PostgreSQL cluster:
     ```powershell
     .\startup.ps1
     ```
+    Note that this script takes some time to execute, monitor the execution in the terminal to ensure the cluster is up and running before using it.

+4. To stop the cluster:
+    ```bash
+    docker-compose stop
+    ```

+5. To start the cluster again:
+    ```bash
+    docker-compose up -d --scale server=0
+    ```

-4. To stop the cluster, execute the down.ps1 script:
+6. To delete the cluster, execute the down.ps1 script:
     ```powershell
     .\down.ps1
     ```

 ## Usage
   Once the cluster is up and running, you can connect to the master node to perform write operations.
   Read operations can be performed on either of the synchronous replicas (standby1 or standby2).